 A couple of years later he switched to Peavey guitars, and in 2001 he finally joined Fender guitars.
 During his last years, Eddie played the EVH Wolfgang model and the Fender Custom Shop replica of the original Frankenstein guitar.

-Here are a few more well-known electric guitar from Epiphone:
+Here are a few more well-known electric guitars from Epiphone: